Topics Map > Academic & Curricular Administration > Program Changes & Development > Course Array

 L&S Guidelines for Topics Courses

-"Topics" courses provide departments and programs with a powerful and flexible tool for exploring new topics and emerging areas of study.
+"Topics" courses provide departments and programs with flexible tool for exploring new topics and emerging areas of study.
 They may also provide a mechanism for offering courses that are taught infrequently.
 This document discusses these considerations, and offers advice from the L&S Curriculum Committee concerning how best to use topics courses as part of a holistic curricular planning approach.

 Topics courses allow flexibility in the curriculum, so the faculty can experiment with new courses, offer instruction in areas that are not part of the regular course array, take advantage of the expertise offered by visiting professors, or to provide a “holding” place while a course is awaiting approval.
 These are tools to use when departments want to offer courses that don’t appear often enough, or that aren’t broad enough, to justify creating a regular course.